 The Concord Group report that was commissioned by the Housing Assistance Corporation (HAC) suggests that Cape communities promote larger numbers of multi-family rental units, focusing less on the SHI and more on boosting housing supply for a wide range of income ranges.
 The report claims that economic forces are creating the exclusionary displacement of working households due to three distinct mismatches including: 1) Labor vs. High-Income Residents; 2) Attainable Housing Demand vs. Current Inventory; and 3) Aging Population vs. Caregivers.
 The report suggests, "Housing is infrastructure, but current zoning laws prohibit large-scale multi-family structures in many areas across the Cape.
 Without these developments, residents are forced to compete in an extremely expensive market which offers very little housing options to households earning \$75K or less per year.
-This With more than 500 potential housing units in the development pipeline, including 106 units targeted to those with incomes at or below 80% AMI, the Town of Bourne is more than fulfilling the recommendations in the Concord Group report. causes workers to look elsewhere, and typically off Cape, for housing options suitable for their budgets or to be cost burdened."
+This causes workers to look elsewhere, and typically off Cape, for housing options suitable for their budgets or to be cost burdened."
 It calls for the following actions to be taken to help mitigate the mismatch challenges including: